enegalan/easy-markdown-editor/README.md

 [SimpleMDE, made by Sparksuite](https://github.com/sparksuite/simplemde-markdown-editor/).
 Go to the [dedicated section](#simplemde-fork) for more information.

+> [!NOTE]
+> EasyMDE converts markdown to HTML for preview feature, this fork implements the reverse, converting from HTML to Markdown.
+This can be useful to be able to save the text in a single format and to have both the HTML and Markdown versions.

 A drop-in JavaScript text area replacement for writing beautiful and understandable Markdown.
 EasyMDE allows users who may be less experienced with Markdown to use familiar toolbar buttons and shortcuts.